 Found this interesting booklet from the 1980’s.
 It’s out of print but glancing at some pages, it has some interesting perspective in terms of things to come (excerpts in italics):

 - Top Technocrats speak the same language as the IMF: While relations with the World Bank are strained, those with the IMF have blossomed.
 New appointments have helped this including George Saitoti who replaced the unhappy Arthur Magugu as Finance Minister in 1983 and he called for larger IMF loans, moderation in import legislation and exchange rate flexibility.
-So does the governor the central bank, Phillip Ndegwa, whose recent collection of papers includes one on the virtues of exchange rate fluctuation.
+So does the governor of the Central Bank, Phillip Ndegwa, whose recent collection of papers includes one on the virtues of exchange rate fluctuation.

 - The tourism plans were considered ambitious: The target for 1988 was 724,000 tourists for 1988 (35% above the 1985 figure).

 - Fiscal & Monetary Reforms Proposed: Attempts to tighten control of government expenditure and reduce tax evasion would be accompanied by attempts to shift deficit financing from the CBK to commercial banks.
-There would also be upward adjustment of interest rates to stimulate increased savings..
+There would also be an upward adjustment of interest rates to stimulate increased savings.